yurichan28/torrench/README.md

 3. That's it.
 Open cmd/powershell, and access it through 'torrench.exe'.
 4. Enjoy!

-* Note:
+* NOTE:
-	* In windows, the default location for storing html files is ```C:\Users\<user>\.torrench```
 	* Windows powershell is unable to display <font color='magenta'>magenta</font> color.
 When I tried, the _name_ field was appearing empty.
-So to distinguish trusted uploaders, I have added a <font color='magenta'>cyan (*)</font> in front and at the back of TORRENT NAME and UPLOADER NAME.
+So to distinguish trusted uploaders, I have added a cyan-colored (\**) in front and at the back of TORRENT NAME and UPLOADER NAME.
+	* In windows, the default location for storing html files is ```C:\Users\<user>\.torrench```

 ## Usage (with example)
 ```bash